ksenia007/ExPectoSC/README.md

 __Pulling TSS locations for genes__

-Used GENCODE database and CAGE peaks databases to pull TSS locaitons.
-Used only protein coding genes, as noted in the Gencode.
+Used GENCODE database and CAGE peaks databases to pull TSS locations (only protein coding genes, as noted in the Gencode).
     - For CAGE used only *p1* peaks

 Note: Used hg19 for both CAGE and Gencode.
 See below for more information on the datasources.